aws-samples/aws-kr-startup-samples/README.md

-## AWS Analytics Workshop
+## AWS Korea Startup Samples

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License Summary
+## License

-This sample code is made available under a modified MIT license.
+This library is licensed under the MIT-0 License.
 See the LICENSE file.